psycop12/android_device_huawei_hi6250/README.md

 make -j8 recoveryimage
 ```

-NOTE: remember to re-add the "#" before "RECOVERY_VARIANT := twrp" and change androidboot.selinux back to 'disabled' in the BoardConfig.mk before doing a clean build or it will fail or not boot!
+NOTE: remember to re-add the "#" before "RECOVERY_VARIANT := twrp" in the BoardConfig.mk before doing a clean build or it will fail to build!
 ### Please let me know if there are mistakes,typos, mis/outdated - information in these instructions by creating an "issue".